Harry Smith Vacation Studentships

 The studentships provide support at a rate of £185 per week for a period of up to eight weeks (minimum six weeks).
 An additional sum of up to £400 for specific research costs may also awarded.

-Successful students will be offered free Undergraduate Student Membership for 12 months after completion of the studentship, as well as the chance to apply for a travel grant to present their data at the Annual Conference following the summer studentship.
+Successful students will be offered free Undergraduate Student Membership for 12 months after completion of the studentship, as well as the chance to apply for a conference attendance bursary to present their data at the Annual Conference following the summer studentship.

 Awards are made by competition.
 Applications are reviewed by at least two referees and funding decisions are made by an Award Panel comprised of members of the Professional Development Committee, and are based on the reports of the referees.
 Applications will be judged on the following criteria:

 - Scientific merit of the work and feasibility of the research as an undergraduate project

 - Educational value for the student

 - Suitability of the student candidate to undertake the proposed work

 Download the scoring criteria below:Harry Smith Vacation Studentship scoring criteria

 Applicants should expect to receive notification of the outcome of their application within two months of the closing date.